A Goldmine of Nutrients

-- Carrots contain more sugar than any other vegetable, with the exception of beets.
-Mature carrots are often sweeter than young carrots with the sweetest part of the carrot being closest to the outer layers.
+- Mature carrots are often sweeter than young carrots with the sweetest part of the carrot being closest to the outer layers.

 - Carotenoids, the yellow and orange pigments found in fruits and vegetables are named after carrots, the vegetable in which they were first identified.